 LA-ICP-MS is a combined sampling and analysis technique that applies the benefits of two methods: Laser ablation and inductively coupled plasma-mass spectrometry.
 LA is used as a sampling method, allowing for the extraction of fine particulate matter from the surface of a sample.
-This can then be analysed through ICP-MS, which provides data on the contents of said sample.
-This makes LA-ICP-MS a very practical method of analysing the composition and structure of a wide variety of surfaces.
+This can then be analyzed through ICP-MS, which provides data on the contents of said sample.
+This makes LA-ICP-MS a very practical method of analyzing the composition and structure of a wide variety of surfaces.

-How does LA-ICP-MS work?
+How does laser ablation-inductively coupled plasma-mass spectrometry work?

 The process begins by exposing the sample to pulsed light from a laser.
-This light is usually ultraviolet in nature, and is pulsed very quickly in order to achieve the best results.
+This light is usually ultraviolet in nature and is pulsed very quickly in order to achieve the best results.
 This causes ablation to occur, which means that very fine particles are removed from the surface of the sample.

-These particles are then collected, and transported into the mass spectrometer using an inert, unreactive gas.
-The particles are then broken down and ionized by a plasma source, before entering the main body of the spectrometer.
+These particles are then collected and transported into the mass spectrometer using an inert, unreactive gas.
+The particles are then broken down and ionized by a plasma source before entering the main body of the spectrometer.
 Here, they reach a vacuum chamber, which they travel along.
 As they accelerate across the length of the chamber, the ions are separated by their relative charges and masses.

 What is LA-ICP-MS used for?